liesjacobs/WFE_practicals/practical2/intro.md

 });
 // after running this it should appear in your 'tasks' here to the right: click on 'run'
 ```
-After running this code, a geo-tiff file (type of raster file) should load in your google drive: from here you can download it to your PC:-).
+After running this code, a new task should appear on the right panel: executing this will allow a geo-tiff file (type of raster file) to load in your google drive: from here you can download it to your PC:-).

 ### **WATERSHED VECTOR FILE**